US ambassador accuses South Africa of providing arms to Russia; president cites investigation

 But recent displays of its closeness to Russia opened Africa's most developed country to accusations that it has effectively taken Russia's side.

-South Africa hosted Russian Foreign Minister Sergei Lavrov for talks in January, around a month after the alleged visit by the Lady R, giving him a platform to blame the West for the war in Ukraine.
+South Africa hosted Russian Foreign Minister Sergei Lavrov for talks in January, giving him a platform to blame the West for the war in Ukraine.

 Weeks later, South Africa allowed warships from the Russian and Chinese navies to perform drills off its east coast.
-The Russian navy brought its Admiral Gorshkov frigate, one of its navy's flagship vessels.
+The Russian navy brought its Admiral Gorshkov frigate, one of its navy's flagship vessels, and the exercises strained South Africa's relationship with the U.S. and other Western allies.

 The South African navy also took part in the drills and characterized them as exercises that would “strengthen the already flourishing relations between South Africa, Russia and China.”